DavidWells/analytics/packages/analytics-plugin-crazy-egg/README.md

         var Analytics = _analytics.init({
           app: 'my-app-name',
           plugins: [
-            // This will load Crazy Egg onto the page crazyEgg({
+            // This will load crazy egg on to the page analyticsCrazyEgg({
               accountNumber: '1234578'
             })
           ]